lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 Given an array $A$ of 0's of size $n$, perform $Q$ operations or queries by incrementing values in the subarray $A[L: R]$ by 1.
 A naive solution of simulating all the given operations will result in time complexity of
 $\mathcal{O}(Q\cdot n)$.
-However, using a numerical method we are able to reduce the time complexity to $\mathcal{O}(Q + n)$.
-This technique involves creating a secondary array $B$ and only incrementing the value at the left endpoint, $L$ by 1 and decrementing the value at index
+However, using a numerical method, we are able to reduce the time complexity to $\mathcal{O}(Q + n)$.
+This technique involves creating a secondary array, $B$, and only incrementing the value at the left endpoint, $L$ by 1 and decrementing the value at index
 $R + 1$ by -1.
 After repeating this process for all queries, to find the true desired value of $A[i]$ we can find the prefix sum of $B$ from
 $B[0:i]$.